Anonymous1252022/KR_for_GNNs/README.md

 The main idea behind the recoverability is visualized in the following figure, where we can see how recoverability loss rho changes when the input graph is sparsified.
 When the graph is sparser the recoverability loss is higher.
-We can use this effect to understand why some sparsification methods are better the others, and potentially propose better one in the future.
+We can use this effect to understand why some sparsification methods are better than others, and potentially propose better one in the future.
 ![](images/gs_vs_rho.png?raw=true)